Custom Tree Pruning

 We cut off any dead, broken, diseased, or weak branches two inches in diameter or larger so that they don’t break off and cause damage.

-We reduce the tree to one dominant central leader.
-We cut out all lower and crisscrossing branches.
-Proper tree trimming reduces the likelihood of storm damage.
+Custom tree pruning reduces the tree to one dominant central leader.
+We cut out all lower and criss-crossing branches to create a proper structure and to make the tree less prone to storm damage.

-We trim out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.
+We cut out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.

 Recommended Shrub Pruning

 DLC Arbor Services recommends the following types of shrub pruning:

 Take out at least one-third of the largest and oldest stems to ground level, remove deadwood and stubs, prune long branches to shape, and clean out leaves and debris at the base.
 All of this will rejuvenate your plant.